-Originally founded by Anas' great-grandfather Mehdi Nahawendi (his father's maternal grandfather), the family established the Ajami Oriental Rug Gallery – the first-ever Oriental Rug and Carpet Gallery in Hamadiah Bazaar – originally built by the Ottoman Sultan Abdul Hamid II, in the ancient city of Damascus in Syria, in 1910.
+Originally founded by Anas' great-grandfather Mehdi Nahawendi (his father's maternal grandfather), the family established the Ajami Oriental Rug Gallery – the first-ever hand-woven Oriental Rug and Carpet Gallery in Hamadiah Bazaar – originally built by the Ottoman Sultan Abdul Hamid II, in the ancient city of Damascus, in 1910.

-Mehdi went on to blend his Master Rug Craftsmen skills and expertise with his family's invaluable merchant trading links, with tribal rug weaving families across the Central Asian plateau.
-Over time, Mehdi's reputation as a Rug and Carpet specialist 'par excellence' grew, and the Ajami Oriental Rug Gallery family business flourished.
+Mehdi went on to become a Master Rug Craftsman, blending and honing his skills and expertise with his family's invaluable merchant trading links, with tribal rug-weaving families across the Central Asian plateau.
+Over time, Mehdi's reputation as a Rug and Oriental Carpet Specialist, Rug Dealer and Master Rug Craftsman 'par excellence' grew, and the Ajami Oriental Rug Gallery family business flourished.

 Like his Grandfather Mehdi and his Uncle Kasim before him, Anas' father Suhil also choose to follow his passion for hand-woven rugs and carpets and complete the traditional eight-year Master Rug Craftsmen apprenticeship.
 He intially began his apprenticeship foundation with his Uncle Kasim at the family's Rug Gallery with its Restoration and Cleaning workshops, before travelling on to continue his specialist rug studies under the tutorlidge of Masters of the Craft across Central Asia.

-Suhil, as well as being a highly respected Rug and Carpet Specialist and the current Ajami Rug Gallery Director, was previously a long-standing Middle East Chamber of Business and Commerce Merchant Member.
+Suhil, as well as being a highly respected Rug and Carpet Specialist and the current Ajami Rug Gallery Director, was previously a long-standing Middle East Chamber of Business & Commerce Merchant Member.